 Adds no weight to your kayak

 One thing that kayakers can remain assured about is the portability of a fish finder.
-Most of these fish finders are light in weight and quite compact so that it can easily mount with no obstruction.
+Most of these models are light in weight and quite compact so that it can easily mount with no obstruction.

 Keeps you aware of obstacles underwater